 reby, my practice acts as a space for reflecting on processes of transition and cross-generational hybridization, pushing these questions into material and chorographical investigations of personhood.

 You exist due to lack, distance, and longing.
-You materialize as my fantasy of the missing.
-You tell me stories about how they came to be.
-You are like a child's animation of the dead object, a transformation of the supposedly "insignificant".
-You are a sugar sculpture dressed as a snow landscape in Maniitsoq or a 3D printed neck supporter pretending to be a conch, in which I can listen to the sounds of crow scrawling and the whistling wind.
-You connect me to a destination, a place, a memory; you are a linking entity.
-You are my 'cut, copy, paste' fantasy of selective memory.
-You are born out of fragments.
-I give you a name and a history of belonging.
-You are the stereotype, the cliché, the idiot, the naive, the violent, the saturation of emphasis, the blind spot, the romantic, the surface, the deep waters.
-You are my intimate story in the distance of.
+You materialize as my fantasy of the missing, telling stories of how they came to be.
+You are like a child’s animation of a lifeless object, transforming the insignificant.
+You become a sugar sculpture dressed as a snow landscape in Maniitsoq or a 3D printed neck support pretending to be a conch, in which I can listen to the sounds of crow scrawling and the whistling wind.
+You connect me to a destination, memory, or place—a linking entity.
+You are my 'cut, copy, paste' fantasy of selective memory, born from fragments.
+I give you a name, a history of belonging.
+You embody stereotypes, clichés, violence, naivety, romanticism, and deep waters.
+You are my intimate story, woven into the distance.

 ace for reflecting on processes of transition and cross-generational hybridization, pushing these questions into material and chorographical investigations of personhood.